mghpcc/SciEdge/README.md

 Now you can `./build_ood.sh`

+Next, edit GIT_ROOT in start_ondemand_ctr.sh if the root of the git is not `~/ERN-Remote-Scientific-Instrument`

 To start the pod for the first time, do `./start_ondemand_ctr.sh`

-After that, you can restart the pod with `podman pod restart ood_pod`

-To get a shell in the running container to debug, user `podman exec -it ondemand_ctr bash`
+You can get a shell inside the running container with `podman exec -it ondemand_ctr bash`

 #### Users and Groups